Lady taking notes while man uses iPad

 Controllership

 A Controllership is a legal document that lets a person (the 'controller') make decisions about property and finances on behalf of someone who, due to mental incapacity, can no longer make those decisions themselves (the 'donor').
-The Office of Care will appoint the controller and will set out what decisions the Controller can make on the doner's behalf.
+The Office of Care will appoint the controller and will set out what decisions the Controller can make on the donor's behalf.

 More information - How to become a Controller (Department of Justice) External link icon